LBY-L/Ymenu/README.md

 # Use

-`ymenu --help` for option of ymenu
+`ymenu --help` to list the options

 # Enjoy :)